zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-2.md

 ...
 ```
 # Conclusion
-That was short but I liked it.
+That was an awesome ride, I love it.
 If you like it, please wait two days for my other blog posts.